A good teacher can inspire hope, ignite the imagination, and instill a love of learning. –Brad Henry

 Often teachers are victims of various mental illness and stress.

 Moreover, continuously speaking loudly in front of a class can harm a teacher’s vocal cord too.
 Having a successful academic year and becoming a better teacher starts with taking care of yourself.

-Don’t strain yourself out too much and know when it is time to stop.
-When you begin taking care of yourself, you will rarely fall sick and be able to give proper attention to your students.
+Don’t strain yourself out too much, and know when it is time to stop.
+When you begin taking care of yourself, you will rarely fall sick and give proper attention to your students.

 8) Positive attitude

-Always maintain a positive attitude whether it is in the classroom or the staffroom.
-A teacher with a positive attitude is always a good teacher because she radiates an energy that can uplift the room.
+Always maintain a positive attitude, whether it is in the classroom or the staffroom.
+A teacher with a positive attitude is always a good teacher because she radiates energy to uplift the room.

 To generate good vibes around you, you need to generate good vibes within.

-There are various strategies like listening music, spending time with loved ones, fun activities, meditation etc. that can help you maintain a positive attitude even through difficult times.
+There are various strategies like listening to music, spending time with loved ones, fun activities, meditation, etc. that can help you maintain a positive attitude even through difficult times.

 9) Have a mentor